waleedGeorgy/Secrets-PassportJS/README.md

     }
 }));
 ```
-5. Serializing the user.
+5. Serializing the user (i.e. attaching the authenticated user to a session).
 ```js
 passport.serializeUser((user, done) => {
     done(null, user.id);
 });
 ```
-6. Deserializing the user.
+6. Deserializing the user (i.e. retrieving authenticated user information from the database in order to use in different parts of the code).
 ```js
 passport.deserializeUser(async(id, done) => {
     const result = await db.query("SELECT * FROM users WHERE id=$1", [id]);